dexie/dexie-website/docs/Promise/Promise.PSD.md

 title: 'Promise.PSD'
 ---

-Dexie.Promise.PSD is a custom [Zone system](https://github.com/domenic/zones) to maintain ongoing database [transactions](/docs/Dexie/Dexie.transaction()).
+Dexie.Promise.PSD is a custom [Async Context](https://github.com/tc39/proposal-async-context) to maintain ongoing database [transactions](/docs/Dexie/Dexie.transaction()).
 Unlike other zone implementations, Dexie's zones are unobtrusive, meaning that the zone system does not require including any monkey-patching script or import.
 Dexie is not dependant on zone.js or any other zone implementation.

-As of Dexie 2.0.0-beta.4, this zone system is also capable of maintaining zones between await expressions (both transpiled and browser-native.
+As of Dexie 2.0.0, this system is also capable of maintaining contexts between await expressions (both transpiled and browser-native.
 The zone system has been tested agains native await with Chrome 55+, Edge 14+, Firefox, Opera and Safari.
 Transpiled support has been tested with babel and typescript).

 ### Syntax